das-peter/drupal-google_store_locator/README.txt

 *******************************************************************************

 INSTALLATION:
-1) Use git to clone the 'storelocator' library into sites/all/libraries (http://code.google.com/p/storelocator/source/checkout)
+1) Use git to clone the 'storelocator' library into /sites/all/libraries.
+Path should read /sites/all/libraries/storelocator.
+(http://code.google.com/p/storelocator/source/checkout)

 2) Download and enable the module and all dependencies.
 Required modules are: